Rok in Copenhagen Nyhavn waterfront featuring historic houses and canal

 There were two main reasons why I visited Denmark in 2013:

-• I was looking for a business opportunity to start operations in Panama and Hama beads seem to be a great option to offer an innovative solution for kids, who are eager to learn and grow, obtaining new skills.
+• I was looking for a business opportunity to start operations in Panama.
+Hama beads offered an innovative solution for kids, who are eager to learn and grow, obtaining new skills.

 Kids-friendly hotels and restaurants

 When travelling with small kids, is not always easy to keep them entertained, busy or active and safe, while adults do their activities.
-Denmark is probably the best place on earth for the kids, where children’s menus in restaurants are by far not the only perk to make kids welcome.
-High tech playgrounds, the land of Vikings, plenty of places to play outdoors, interactive museums, theme parks, everything that is connected with Lego and many small details amazed me on every step.
+Denmark is one of the best places for kids, offering far more than just children’s menus to make them feel welcome.

-The most rewarding little gestures are found in hotels lobbies, restaurants or other waiting areas, where kids have a separated area to play and create.
+I noticed the most rewarding small gestures in hotel lobbies, restaurants, and waiting areas, where kids have their own spaces to play and create.

 Most of these places are equipped with a specially designed tables, loaded with Lego bricks, toys, crayons and paper.